 OK, maybe this isn't a question you'd actually ask.
-But we're gonna tell you anyway: Former Dallas police chief David Brown is the guest of honor.
-Last year, it was Dallas Mavericks owner Mark Cuban.
+But we're gonna tell you anyway: Actor and Dallas native Burton Gilliam, who you might recognize from films such as Blazing Saddles, is the guest of honor.
+Last year, it was former Dallas police chief David Brown.

 What is this I hear about a block party?

 The Greenville Commerce Association always throws one of the biggest parties on parade day.
-From 9 a.m. to 5 p.m., the restaurants on Lower Greenville, from Vanderbilt Avenue to Vickery Boulevard, will have food and drink specials and three stages of music.
-This year's participants are the Dubliner, the Grape, Stan's Blue Note, Terilli's, Dodie's Reef and Blue Goose Cantina.
-Admission is $10 cash at the gate, 21 and up only.
+From 9 a.m. to 6 p.m., the restaurants on Lower Greenville, from Vanderbilt Avenue to Vickery Boulevard, will have food and drink specials and three stages of music.
+This year's participants are the Dubliner, the Grape, Stan's Blue Note, Terilli's, Dodie's Reef, Halcyon, Slater's 50/50 and Blue Goose Cantina.
+Admission is $12 cash at the gate, 21 and up only.
 Free shuttles run every 10 minutes between the block party and the free parking lot at Mockingbird Station.
 Don't bring a backpack, purse or cooler.

 What is this I hear about a beer festival?

 One of the newer attractions to the St. Patrick's Day Parade is the Brew Fest.
-In 2017, it will pop-up in two places: the Office Depot parking lot (5111 Greenville Ave.) and the Meadows Building parking lot (5646 Milton St.).
-Both are near the intersection of Lovers Lane and Greenville Avenue.
-Dallas' Peticolas Brewing Co. will be pour five different beers, including Irish Goodbye, a holiday-fitting red ale.
-Attendees can enter the Brew Fest for free and pay individual beers, or buy a VIP ticket ($45), which includes two drinks and access to a designated area that includes bathrooms, among other perks.
-Visit the Eventbrite listing for more details.
+In 2018, it will pop-up in the parking lot at Office Depot (5111 Greenville Ave.) near the intersection of Lovers Lane and Greenville Avenue.
+Wylie's Good Neighbor Brews will be pouring five different beers, including O'Connell's Irish Red and Jackalope Stout.
+Attendees can enter the Brew Fest for free and pay individual beers.

 After the parade, is the party over?

 No way.
 After you've collected your fair share of beads and swag from the floats, head south to Lower Greenville Avenue (that's the area past Mockingbird Lane) and join the rest of the party pedestrians going bar-to-bar.
 One option is the block party; see details on that above.
 Or, stop into a bar or restaurant such as Sundown at Granada or OT Tavern as you head south.
-For live music, gates open at noon at Energy Square, near University Boulevard and Greenville Avenue, for a 21-and-up concert featuring Jimmy Eat World.
-Advance admission is $15 for those 21 and older at ticketfly.com.
 If you'd rather hit up a house party, residents in Lower Greenville are known for hosting parties with an open invitation to meet new friends.